rocketproplab/Servo-Driver/README.md

 ## External Supply and Battery Voltage

-These voltages are dependent on what servo is being driven, but these voltages should not only be very close to one another, but be within the range 5-12v.
+These voltages are dependent on what servo is being driven.
+They should not only be very close to one another, but also must be within the range of 5-12v.

 ## Current